hythm7/Pakku/README.md

 pretty            → Colors
 nopretty          → No colors
-nocache           → Disable cache norecman          → Disable remote recommendation manager dont              → Do everything but dont do it (dry run)
+async             → Run asynchronously (disabled by default because some dists tests will fail if run asynchronously) noasync           → Dont run asynchronously nocache           → Disable cache norecman          → Disable remote recommendation manager dont              → Do everything but dont do it (dry run)